oracle-livelabs/security/database/advanced/key-vault_ssh/key-vault_ssh.md

         **Note**:
         - Leave the other values as they are
+        - Note that the private key is set to NON-EXTRACTABLE by default; it is not allowed to leave the OKV cluster boundary
         - The deactivation time is set to 2 years from now

     - Click [**Create**]